Evercore Partners to buy ISI Group

-NEW YORK Boutique investment bank Evercore Partners Inc (EVR.N) said on Sunday it plans to acquire the operating business of ISI International Strategy & Investment, an independent research-driven equity sales and agency trading firm.
+NEW YORK Aug 3 Boutique investment bank Evercore Partners Inc said on Sunday it plans to acquire the operating business of ISI International Strategy & Investment, an independent research-driven equity sales and agency trading firm.

 Evercore will also acquire about 40 percent interest in its Institutional Equities business that it does not already own.
 The combined business will be known as Evercore ISI Institutional Equities, Evercore said in a press release.